BC Government Jobs

 Prerequisites for Eligibility at British Columbia Government Jobs.

-Before you can apply for a job, you must first ensure that you fulfill the criteria for British Columbia Government Jobs.
+Before applying for a job, you must ensure that you fulfill the criteria for British Columbia Government Jobs.

-• Applicants for all jobs in the British Columbia Public Service must be at least 16 years old and legally permitted to work in the country.
+• Applicants for all British Columbia Public Service jobs must be at least 16 years old and legally permitted to work in the country.

 • Citizenship, permanent residence status, or a work permit are all required to work in Canada.